 Staff Loans

 The Bank offers financial assistance in the form of Staff Personal loans to qualifying staff members as part of its social responsibility toward the welfare needs of staff members.
-The total loan entitlement at any given point shall be up to 40% of a staff member’s gross monthly salary and is more favourable than the statutory minimum of 25% in the Labour Act.
+The total loan entitlement at any given point shall be up to 40% of a staff member’s gross monthly salary.
 Depending on the financial commitments or constraints of the Bank, the following are the basic provisions and conditions applicable when Staff are applying for personal loans.

 Personal Loan